WAVI-ice-sheet-model/WAVIhpc/docs/troubleshooting.md

             dest:   "/data/hpcdata/users/${USER}/WAVIhpc"
 ```

-Is `dest:` pointing to a destination that the HPC nodes can see?
+Is `dest:` pointing to a destination that the HPC nodes can see, and that the user has write-access to?

 ## HPC Quotas
 BAS hpc quotas